NVIDIA/atex/README.md

-# NVIDIA/atex: A Tensorflow Extension
+# NVIDIA/Atex: A TensorFlow Extension

-This repository holds NVIDIA-maintained utilities to streamline faster training and inference in Tensorflow.
-Some of the code here will be included in upstream Tensorflow eventually.
+This repository holds NVIDIA-maintained utilities to streamline faster training and inference in TensorFlow.
+Some of the code here will be included in upstream TensorFlow eventually.
 The intent of Atex is to make up-to-date utilities available to users as quickly as possible.

 ## Contents